jamescherti/buffer-terminator.el/README.md

 In contrast, `buffer-terminator` allows specifying the timeout interval in seconds (Default: 30 minutes), enabling more frequent termination of inactive buffers.

 The `buffer-terminator` package offers additional features that are not supported by midnight and `clean-buffer-list`, including:
+- The *buffer-terminator* package is more customizable than Midnight Mode.
+It allows users to specify a customized list of rules using `buffer-terminator-rules-alist`, enabling them to determine which buffers should be killed based on factors such as inactivity, visibility, buffer name, whether it's a file or process buffer, and other conditions.
 - Buffer-terminator does not kill visible buffers in other tabs, even if they exceed the timeout.
 This prevents disruptions to editing workflows.
 Buffer-terminator provides the option to choose whether to keep or kill specific types of buffers, such as those associated with processes or file-visiting buffers.
 - Buffer-terminator avoids relying on `buffer-display-time`, which is not always updated reliably.
 For instance, `buffer-display-time` may not reflect activity when switching to a window or tab displaying a specific buffer.